resources by type

 Tags Vocabulary, Spelling, Candy, Candy Activities, Writing Prompts, Word Problems, Reading Comprehension, Candy Reading, Candy Passages, Reading Passages

-Short U: Letters Phonics Games and Activities - The Spinner
+Short E: Letters Phonics Games and Activities - The Grand Circle

-Short U: Letters Phonics Games and Activities - The Spinner
+Short E: Letters Phonics Games and Activities - The Grand Circle

-Short U: The Spinner Note: This download is in PowerPoint show mode to protect the rights of the image creator(s), and is thus UNEDITABLE.
-Playing the Game As the game starts, the spinner will already be in action.
-Simply press stop for it to stop on a picture.
-Students need to choose the correct word.
-Correct word will flash, incorrect will go dim.
-Use the next arrow to move onto the next round.
-About the Game Extremely fun spinner game to practice short U with your students.
-All words and pictures are on the screen throughout so plenty of chance to practice reading and recognizing key short U words with each student.
-16 rounds gives chance for a lot of the class to play the game itself.
-17 Slides.
-Practice Short U Words: tub, cub, sub, mud, bug, jug, mug, rug, gum, run, sun, hut, nut, cup, bus, duck.
-Includes sound effects for added entertainment Helps to Build Letter recognition – Identifying letters in different fonts or contexts.
+Short E: The Grand Circle Note: This download is in PowerPoint show mode to protect the rights of the image creator(s), and is thus UNEDITABLE.
+Playing the Game All the words are in a circle on the page.
+On each slide, a picture will appear in the middle, click the correct word for each picture.
+Incorrect answers will disappear, correct answer will flash green.
+About the Game The main benefit of this game is that all of the key short E words are on the screen throughout.
+This gives you the opportunity to ask students to read these words during the game.
+This can be done between rounds after the answer has already been given and will mean every student can practice reading in a quick and fun way.
+22 Slides.
+Features plenty of color, excellent graphics and sounds.
+Words: pet, set, leg, net, ten, hen, jet, cent, bell, sell, bend, shell, vest, egg, pen, gem, send, bed, neck, get, end.
+Picture format: clipart Helps to Build Letter recognition – Identifying letters in different fonts or contexts.
 Letter-sound association – Connecting letters to its sounds.
 Vocabulary building – Introducing words that start with each letter.
 Phonemic awareness – Listening for letter sounds in words, rhyming, or segmenting sounds.
 FULL CATALOG OF DOWNLOAD LINKS HERE Letter PPT Game Links: Letter A Hidden Pictures 1 MemWord Hidden Pictures 2 Hidden Pictures 3 The Short Question Riddle Time Review Games Follow the Vocab Letter B Letter C Letter D Letter E Hidden Pictures 1 The Grand Circle 8 Pictures 1 Clue Behind the Garage Doors Outside the Submarine Two Review Games Say What You See Quiz Game Letter F Letter G Letter H Letter I Hidden Pictures 1 MemWord Three Review Games Three Quiz Show Style Games Find the Ball Bowling Four Mini Games Outside the Train Window Letter J Letter K Letter L Letter M Letter N Letter O Hidden Pictures 1 MemWord Yes or No Game Six Pictures Game Hidden Pictures 2 6 Stars One Question MCQS Game The Grid Letter P Letter Q Letter R Letter S Letter T Letter U Letter V Letter W Letter X Letter Y Letter Z Overview These interactive PowerPoint games make early phonics practice fun and engaging for young learners.
 With a mix of exciting activities, kids stay motivated while strengthening key phonetic patterns.
 Each game offers plenty of opportunities for participation—whether playing in teams, one-on-one, or independently.
 The variety of game styles, from disappearing squares to timed challenges, ensures that every student can learn in a way that works best for them.
 Bright visuals, sound effects, and gradually increasing difficulty keep students engaged and support different skill levels.
 Teachers have full control over the pacing and difficulty, making it easy to adjust the experience based on their students' needs.
 Whether guessing hidden images, recalling sequences, or solving riddles, each activity reinforces phonics in a fun, interactive way.
 These games turn traditional phonics drills into an exciting, hands-on learning adventure, building confidence and essential literacy skills in young learners.
 For More Like This For similar downloads and other frees, do check out Cored Group on TeachSimple.

 Author Cored Education